noamba/1_query_dataset/README.md

 Runs on Python 3
 *****

 This is an exercise with a 'dataset search engine'.
-The program attempts to get the best matches for queries against a dataset.
+The goal was to get the best matches for a list of queries against a dataset.
 A further goal was to optimize search time (while dataset loading time was not important).

-Three versions created and analyzed:
+Three versions were created and analyzed:
-* search_app_base, using a list for all dataset items
+* search_app_base (the naive approach), using a list for all dataset items
 * search_app_improved, using dictionaries and sets to improve search time
-* c_search_app_improved, a cythonised version of the improved code to optimize further with c code The last version is more than 10 times faster than the first (naive) solution.
+* c_search_app_improved, a cythonised version of the improved code to optimize further with c code.

+The last version is more than 10 times faster than the first solution, and gives better results.
 For convenience and interest the output of the performance analysis is provided below.

-The program takes two files:
+The program takes two files as input:
 * A text file with queries (i.e. keywords to search for), one query per line.
-* A csv dataset file (70k lines), with one clothing item per line.
-Each item
-  consists of 3 elements [id, item, brand].
+* A csv dataset file with one clothing item per line.
+Each item consists of 3 elements [id, item, brand].
+There are close to 70,000 items.

 Scoring is based on:
 * Number of unigram keyword occurrences in an entry
 * Full match (non-case sensitive)
 * Partial match on word beginning

 Output:
 * Query (keywords)
-* Number of matches or partial matches for this query in the dataset
+* Number of matches or partial matches for this query in the dataseta
 * Top ten items matched, ordered by descending score

 Performance analysis includes:
 * Timings
 * Profiles
 See efficiency analysis.py output below:

 ______General descriptive information_______